 Rent increase

-4. The self-financing system introduced in April 2012 for Housing assumed that rent increases would be in line with government guidance at the time relating to social housing rents.
-The Cabinet resolved that the next rent year will start on 6th April, 2015 and that there will be no increase to current rent levels.
-The report to the Cabinet indicated that the proposal on this had been considered carefully in the light of future affordability, the continuing financial viability of the HRA and the impact on our tenants.
+3. The self-financing system introduced in April 2012 for Housing assumed that rent increases would be in line with government guidance at the time relating to social housing rents.
+It is proposed that the next rent year will